*** This site is being updated regularly. Keep checking back for new updates.

 HOW MUCH IS IT TO AUDITION?

 AUDITIONS ARE FREE and you do not have to take a workshop to audition.
 You can also bring as many people to audition with you if you have friends who are interested in dancing too.
 Have them contact us before auditions as well.
-Auditions are every 6 months, typically in April and September.
-Keep checking the Hip hop ConnXion website for exact date.
+Auditions are every 6 months, typically in April/May and October.
+Keep checking the Hip Hop ConnXion website for exact dates.

 HOW WILL THE AUDITIONS BE RAN?